 Replication: We contrasted high affect versus low affect in Studies 1, 2, 4, and 5 scenarios.

-Extensions: We standardized four studies by two means - 1) Included both claim-compensation and purchase-insurance scenarios in each study 2) Included both Hour/Pay DV and Likelihood DV in each scenario.
+Extensions: We standardized four studies by two means - 1) Included both claim-compensation and purchase-insurance scenarios in each study 2) Included both Hours/Pay DV and Likelihood DV in each scenario.
 In addition, we combined the four studies into a single unified data collection.
 Participants were randomly assigned to either high-affect versus low-affect condition and they were presented with either the purchase-insurance or claim-compensation scenarios.
 The scenarios were presented in a random order.
 Employing a mixed design allows us to compare effects for the different scenarios.

 Key analyses that will test the hypotheses and/or answer the research question(s).

 For the replications, we followed the original data analysis conducted in the experiments.
-For Studies 1, 2, 4, and 5 we will compare the differences between high-affection and low-affection group by post-hoc analyses in two-way ANOVA.
+For Studies 1, 2, 4, and 5 we will compare the differences between high-affection and low-affection groups by two-way ANOVA.
 For extensions: mixed ANOVA (affection between, scenario within).

 Conclusions that will be drawn given different results.